 Caring for self is an essential component in caring for others.
-This course is designed to assist individuals serving in
+This course is designed to assist individuals serving in all incarnations of ministry with practical strategies to lead healthy and balanced lives while serving God and others.
 Attention will be given to identity issues, the use of personality and gifts in ministry, recognizing healthy boundaries, addressing power and control issues, managing stress, conflict management and resolution, ministry transitions, and family dynamics.